Satvick16/Linux-Style-Tree-Command/README.md

 ### Downloads

-* tree_script.py: uses the built-in os module and recursion to display the file hierarchy formatted with indents
+* file_tree.py: (main program) uses the built-in os module and recursion to ouput the file tree formatted with indents to a text file
 * demo_dir: sample directory for testing the main script
-* linux_tree_output.jpeg: the output provided by Linux bash fr the tree command used on demo_dir
+* linux_tree_output.jpeg: the output provided by Linux bash for the tree command used on demo_dir
+* tree.txt: text file where file tree is written

 ## Built With